Country of Origin: China Vietnam Laos and Thailand

 Hmong chickens are a fibromelanistic breed, which is a gene that deposits excessive black pigment.
 This abnormal accumulation of melanin makes the skin and tissues appear black.
 Birds that are similar are the Ayam Cemani, Silkies, etc. There isn’t a set standard on how Hmong chickens are supposed to look like since they are a landrace breed, however, there are still defining characteristics that are associated with their breed.
 Hmong chickens will slightly vary in their appearance and body type depending on each breeding program.
 These birds tend to have an upright body, tight feathering, mulberry to dark skin with a blue-grey tint, pea combs or straight comb. they also should have the ability to be broody and being fierce mothers.
 These birds tend to lean towards an oriental build with some game or jungle fowl influence.
 Many though here in America are not built like game birds and are more plump, short and stalky.
 We have seen both builds.
 Hmong chickens in other parts of Asia will differ, for example the Hmong chickens in Vietnam tend to lean more towards an Asiatic build with some hints of oriental influence.

-They are not particularly heavy egg layers but they make up for it in their ability to free-range well.
-They are great at evading predators for a chicken.
-We have many roosters that co-exist together.
+They are great egg egg layers with many tan tones and medium sized eggs.
+Very good at free ranging and predator evasion.
+We have many roosters that co-exist together, which is not common.
 Being found in both pea and straight comb variety, they have an array of spectacular feather colors against their beautiful skin tones.
 Colors can range from ginger and wheaten blues to exquisite reds, solid black to solid white, and just about every color in between, with many expressing amazing lacing and colored feather patterns.
-The hens are very broody and make great mothers.
-They do well in all weather conditions.
+The hens tend to be broody and if you let them, they make great mothers.
+They do well in all weather conditions and adapt well.

 We do find various opinions on what they should look like but remember when a rare breed is brought to the US there is always work to be done to get to that original “standard”.
-Remember they are a landrace so different cultures select different things.
+They are a landrace so different cultures select different things.

 Hmong chickens first arrived in the USA in the late 70s with the arrival Hmong refugees from Laos escaping a civil war between royalists and communists.
 Depending on where you get your stock there will be slight differences.
 The Hmong chickens from America comes primarily from Hmong refugees of Laos.